 How to avoid late payment and overlimit fees

 Budgeting is a key factor in avoiding these types of penalty fees as it allows you to keep track of your balance and can help make sure you have enough money set aside to at least meet the minimum payment by the statement due date.
-Budgeting can also help you decide on a credit limit that’s manageable for you, which will also reduce the risk of going over your limit or missing a payment because you can’t afford it.
+You can use our free budget planner to get a comprehensive overview of your finances in just a few minutes, or work one out based on your spending and income.

 Overlimit fees have been removed by most banks following the 2012 government reforms.
 But if you applied for your credit card before mid-2012, and you exceed your credit limit, your financial institution may charge you an overlimit fee.